ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 The second cell requires input:

-- Proper plone log-in information must be written in the `plone_auth = get_plone_auth('./plonetools/plone_auth.json')` file.
+- Proper Plone log-in information must be written in the `plone_auth = get_plone_auth('./plonetools/plone_auth.json')` file.
 - In order to do this, click on the `Jupyter` icon in the top left corner of the page.
 - This will bring you to a list of folders and notebooks.
 Select the `plonetools` folder.
-From there, select the `plone_auth.json` file and input your plone base url, username, and password.
+From there, select the `plone_auth.json` file and input your Plone base URL, username, and password.
 - Ensure that "verify" is set to false.
-- You can now succesfully log into Plone.
+- You can now successfully log into Plone.

 Now, when you run the cell, you should get following output: